 - Understanding various financial instruments.
 (Given in detail in the latter part of this article).

 - Understanding how the economy works.
 (Stick with this website to know more).

 - Disciplined investing, into diversified asset allocation.

 - Investment Time Horizon – It is the time period an investor expects to hold an investment before liquifying for cash.
-Each and every investment asset is unique, the strategy changes, the way we see it entirely changes.
+Each and every investment asset is unique, the strategy changes, and the way we see it entirely changes.
 So, based on one’s time comfort, and investment interest.
-The assets he/she wishes to own changes.
+The assets he/she wishes to own change.

 Example – An individual in his/her 20’s can allocate most of his/her portfolio into equities.
 But, the same is termed risky is done by someone at their retirement days.
 Because equity investments are always termed risky.

 - Risk-Return Analysis – The trick is to own an investment that provides maximum return with minimum risk.
 ‘An investment made without risk analysis is like touching a burning wood and expecting not to get hurt.’
 Each and every rupee we invest is hard-earned, it’s our responsibility to invest it due diligently.